 Why is he cool?
 Ollie is a kick arse bad arse who can shoot a gun like no tomorrow.
-I like him particularly because no-one expects him to be as smart or cool as he is and let’s face it, he is a rather unlikely hero.
-But when fighting off giant monsters from another dimension, Ollie’s rational thinking, reasoning, logic and gun skills could just save your life.
-And for better or worse, he’s up for a beer.
+I like him because no-one expects him to be as smart or brave as he is and let’s face it, he is a rather unlikely hero.
+But when fighting off giant monsters from another dimension, Ollie’s rational thinking and gun skills could just save your lives.
+And for better or worse – he’s up for a beer.

 2. Doctor – Pan’s Labyrinth (2006)

-Doctor in Pan’s Lab (no other name is given for him) shows a huge amount of integrity as he bravely lives a double life, deceiving the evil Captain Vidal who believes him to be his trusted doctor.
-Even to his very last breath, Doctor shows his class and integrity and refuses to act as the Captain wishes, losing his life in the process.
-A true gentleman and hero!
-Scroll down to read one of my favourite quotes said by him.
+Doctor in Pan’s Labyrinth shows a huge amount of integrity as he bravely lives a double life, deceiving the evil Captain Vidal who believes him to be his trusted compassion.
+Even to his very last breath Doctor shows his class and integrity and refuses to act as the Captain wishes, losing his life in the process.
+A true gentleman and hero.

 3. Gigolo Joe – A.I.
 Artificial Intelligence (2001)